xlwings/xlwings/docs/index.rst

         Use advanced features such as:

+        * 1-click installer: bundle Python and all your packages
+        * Embedded code: easy deployment
         * Ultra fast file reader: no Excel required
         * xlwings Reports: work with templates
         * xlwings Server: no local Python required
+        * No more VBA: Call Python from Office Scripts and Office.js
-        * Google Sheets & Excel on the web
+        * Excel on the web & Google Sheets
-        * Embedded code: easy deployment
-        * etc.

         Free for non-commercial use only.